Green-Phoenix-Designs/green-phoenix/content/_index.md

   - description: You will receive a personalized phased permaculture design for the proposed projects within approximately one week. ✏️
     image: /img/img_1554.jpeg
   - description: Choose your projects and schedule work.
-The consultation fee ($150) goes to the total project cost if you book an installation within 30 days.
+The consultation fee ($75 Sale!) goes to the total project cost if you book an installation within 30 days. 🥂
-      🥂
     image: /img/img_7554.jpeg
 ---
 ## About us {#about}